All Episodes

 That was the body cam audio that was released by the police department last night.

-We continue from Los Vegas.
+We continue from Las Vegas.

-Many thanks to our affiliate out here, News Talk 720 KDWN, the 50,000 watt blowtorch of freedom and freedom of speech.
+Many thanks to our affiliate out here, News Talk, 720 KDWN, the 50,000-watt blowtorch of freedom and freedom of speech.

-It's still alive in America, in spite of the left trying to snuff it out in every way imaginable.
+in spite of the left trying to snuff it out in every way imaginable.

-But um, you know, I hope that people remember this.
+But, you know, I hope that people remember this.

-Because what you heard is while everybody is ducking, rightly so, running for cover, rightly so, well, they're making their way and moving their way in to try to get to where the shooter with an automatic weapon is in the hopes that they can protect all the other people that are trying to find whatever little cover that they can as the shooting is ongoing.
+Because what you heard is while everybody is ducking, rightly so, running for cover, rightly so, well, they're making their way and moving their way in to try to get to where this shooter with an automatic weapon is in the hopes that they can protect all the other people that are trying to find whatever little cover that they can as the shooting is ongoing.

 By the way, this goes for people like Obama.